What are the other names for this test?

 What is the purpose of this test?

-A lead test is a blood test that helps to screen for lead in the body.
+is a blood test that helps to screen for lead in the body.
 Your provider may also use this test to observe lead levels and how well the treatment is going with time for reducing lead in the body.

 When do I need to take this test?